 Viewing Lists of Looks and Dashboards

 As noted above, dashboards are collections of nicely arranged data visualizations, shown on the same screen.
-A “Look” is a saved report that can be retrieved by name and shared with other people in the organization.
+A “Look” is a saved report showing one visualization that can be retrieved by name and shared with other people in the organization.

 One of the best ways to start using Looker is to navigate around the existing Spaces to see what content already exists.

 When you navigate to a Space, as described above, any Looks and dashboards within the space are listed:

 In the list of Looks, if a Look is saved onto a dashboard, an icon is shown next to the Look name.
 Hovering over that icon will show a list of the dashboards the Look is saved to: